 Pindar - Olympian Ode VII - For Diagoras of Rhodes - Translation by Diane Arnson Svarlien.

 The garden surrounding the building houses many interesting sarcophagi with a rich decoration.
 One of them (from Ephesus) is shown in a page on Roman funerary practices.
 They generally belong to the IInd century AD, a period of great prosperity in this and other regions of the Roman Empire.

-Reliefs: (left) a man with a sore foot (perhaps Philoctetes, a participant in the Trojan War, who was bitten by a sea snake, here depicted as a starfish or a jellyfish); (right) a gravestone
+Reliefs: (left) a man with a sore foot (perhaps Philoctetes, a participant in the Trojan War, who was bitten by a sea snake, here depicted as a starfish or a jellyfish; the other person is Ulysses, with his typical felt cap; the two are the main characters of a play by Sophocles; (right) a gravestone

 Fragments of sarcophagi and small gravestones provide the museum with a fine collections of reliefs.
 Very often they depict mythological events.
 The Labours of Hercules can be easily identified, but other reliefs are more puzzling and in the lack of inscriptions the persons they portray can only be guessed.
 Gravestones occasionally depict moments of domestic life and pay special attention to hairstyles and clothes.

 Detail of a mosaic (IInd century AD), perhaps portraying Ariadne at Naxos

 At the time of my visit in April 2015 halls housing some large mosaics were closed for renovation (in a previous visit in 2006 taking photographs of them was not allowed), but some small mosaics were on display in other halls, including one found at Phocaea.